qntm/green-parse/README.md

 This can be used to develop context-free grammars.
 This is a recursive descent parser, which means left-recursion is unsupported.

 The values in the object returned by `open` should all be matchers.
 If they are strings, they are promoted to `fixed` matchers.
-If they are regular expressions, they are promoted to `regexp` matchers.
+If they are regular expressions, they are promoted to `regex` matchers.

 ### Matcher object methods